Icelandic summer is calling you for an adventure. | Check this out!

 Perlan Observation Deck

 At the top of the six water tanks lies the best observation deck you will find in Reykjavík.
-Located at the fourth floor and stretching all around the building, it offers a splendid 360° view over Reykjavik and even onto the next peninsula when weather allows.
-From the viewing deck, you are able to see the ocean, mountains and even natural phenomenon found in Reykjavík’s surrounding area; glaciers, volcanoes and active geothermal areas.
+Located on the fourth floor and stretching all around the building, it offers a splendid 360° view over Reykjavík and even onto the next peninsula when weather allows.
+From the viewing deck, you can see the ocean, mountains, and even natural phenomena found in Reykjavík’s surrounding area: glaciers, volcanoes, and active geothermal areas.

-If you only wish to visit the Observation Deck the price for admission is 490 ISK (approx. 4 USD) for adults and free for anyone under the age of 15.
-However, if you are visiting the Wonders of Iceland exhibition, the observation deck is included.
+An all-access ticket for Perlan costs 5,390 ISK (approx. 39 USD) per adult and 3,390 ISK (approx. 25 USD) per child aged 6-17.
+Family tickets are also available.
+If you only wish to visit the Observation Deck, the admission price is 490 ISK (approx. 4 USD) for adults and free for anyone under the age of 15.

 • Öskjuhlíð – small forest and hiking trails